-Women in Travel (CIC) has launched a programme to get women back into Travel Tourism and Hospitality jobs working with Crisis UK.
+Women in Travel (CIC) has launched a programme to get women back into Travel Tourism and Hospitality jobs working with charities including Crisis UK, Refugee Council, House of St Barnabas, Bread Winners and others.

 Travel, Tourism and Hospitality is a fast growing sector in the UK as well as internationally and talent is becoming increasing scarce.
 For a long time the industry has relied on foreign workers to take a large share of the available opportunities but the situation is now changing and needs to be addressed through a more inclusive and more creative approach.
 Available research shows that the industry at large is not maximising the female talent pool, for example: